← All Rankings | #15 Overall | Reviewed by Sarah Chen | Last updated 2026-06-04

 Privacy & Security

-Grain processes all meeting recordings through its cloud infrastructure.
-Video and audio are stored on Grain’s servers, and clips are hosted for sharing.
-The platform offers encryption and access controls, but the cloud-based architecture means all your meeting content, including video recordings, is stored externally.
-For customer research involving sensitive feedback or proprietary product discussions, this storage model should be evaluated against your data governance policies.
-The shareable clip feature also introduces considerations around who can access customer interview content.
+Grain processes and stores every meeting recording through its cloud infrastructure.
+Video and audio live on Grain’s servers, and shared clips are hosted there for distribution.
+The platform offers encryption and access controls, and Enterprise adds SAML SSO, but the architecture is fundamentally cloud-based: your meeting content, including full video, sits externally.
+For customer research involving sensitive feedback or proprietary product discussions, that storage model is worth weighing against your data-governance policies.
+The shareable clip feature adds its own consideration around who can access customer-interview content once it leaves the call.

 Best For